bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 \text{CI} = \bar{x} \pm t\_{\alpha/2, df} \frac{s}{\sqrt{n}}
 \end{equation}
 where $t$ comes from t-distribution tables.
 A 95% CI indicates that 95% of similar intervals would contain the true mean with repeated sampling.

+Note that CI width decreases with larger sample size or lower variability.

 ---